irmen/prog8/docs/source/libraries.rst

 math
 ----
-Low level integer math routines (which you usually don't have to bother with directly, but they are used by the compiler internally).
+Low-level integer math routines (which you usually don't have to bother with directly, but they are used by the compiler internally).
 Pseudo-Random number generators (byte and word).
 Various 8-bit integer trig functions that use lookup tables to quickly calculate sine and cosines.
 Usually a custom lookup table is the way to go if your application needs these,